dheerajvs/art-gallery/src/pages/items/red-velvet-cupcake-candle.md

 title: Red Velvet Cupcake Candle
 medium: Wax
 description: >-
-  This delicious looking candle shaped like a cupcake is sure to delight everyone.
+  This delicious looking Red Velvet Cupcake aromatic candle is sure to delight everyone with its Rosemary fragrance.
+This candle weighs about 90gms.
 width: '2.5'
 height: '2.5'
 sold: false